sadautel/movieSearchChallenge/README.md

 # movieSearch
-The application is simply run by entering a search in the search box and hitting enter.
+The application is simply run by entering a search query into the search box and hitting enter.
 This will bring up the desired information within the search parameters.
 I would love feedback on how to improve as this was my first expereince working with NUXT and VUE.js.
 I do not currently have the backend separated from the frontend as I ran into some errors that I am troubleshooting.
 I will be continuing  to work on this in order to figure it out and learn.

 Thank you for the opportunity.